 The Basic Parser uses a number of different techniques to identify the timestamp.
 However, in the event that the timestamp cannot be identified, a warning will be displayed stating that the log file was not parsed correctly.
-When a timestamp is ambiguous, the Basic Parser will assume an international date format instead of a US date format (i.e, dd/MM/yyyy vs MM/dd/yyyy).
+When a timestamp is ambiguous, the Basic Parser will assume an international date format instead of a US date format (such as, dd/MM/yyyy instead of MM/dd/yyyy).

 The basic parser requires no configuration and will be used by default if no file mapping is found.